California Interscholastic Federation

 The California Interscholastic Federation (CIF) is the governing body for high school sports in the U.S. state of California.
 CIF membership includes both public and private high schools.
 Unlike most other state organizations, it does not have single, statewide championships for all sports; instead, for some sports, the CIF's 10 Sections each have their own championships.

 Six schools near the state border are members of adjacent state's associations.
 San Pasqual Valley High School is part of the Arizona Interscholastic Association.
 Coleville High School, Needles High School, North Tahoe High School, South Tahoe High School and Truckee High School are part of the Nevada Interscholastic Activities Association.

+In December 2025, the California Department of Education issued a mandatory order directing the Tahoe Truckee Unified School District to move the athletic programs of Truckee High School and North Tahoe High School from the NIAA to the CIF, citing a conflict between NIAA eligibility rules and California anti-discrimination law.
+The district stated it would become a legal CIF member effective July 1, 2026, while continuing to compete in the NIAA through the 2027–28 school year for scheduling reasons before joining CIF's Sac-Joaquin Section.
+The order could also extend to South Tahoe, Needles, and Coleville High Schools, which were not yet part of the mandate as of December 2025.

 History

 As early as 1891, schools around the San Francisco Bay Area began competing against each other in football organized by the Amateur Academic Athletic Association.
 Other boys sports were added starting in 1894, organized by the Academic Athletic League.
 While teams represented the schools by name, there was no affiliation with the school administration.

 The CIF was founded in Los Angeles in 1914 by a group of area school principals.
 It was founded in order to standardize rules and team structures between schools; it was also intended to prevent abuses such as "school shopping" by athletes and teams fielding players over high school age.
 Other school principals voluntarily entered into the program, and by 1917, the organization was established statewide.

 In 2005, CIF began requiring that all student athletes sign a pledge not to take any steroids or face suspension or expulsion.
 This action was the first of its kind from a statewide high school athletics association in the United States.